rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 generation of a new TPM quote from the TPM of the host being attested;
 TPM performance differs greatly between vendors, and a quote can take anywhere between 2-7 seconds to generate.

+Starting in version 4.1, new attestation reports are automatically generated whenever the Trust Agent starts, including when a host reboots.
+This affects only Trust Agent hosts (and so does not apply to VMware servers).
+This means that a GET request to find the most recently generated report should reflect any possible changes to the host state from flavor changes, a reboot, etc.  Forcing a new report using a POST request will ensure the state is absolutely current, but should not be required for most circumstances.
+New reports are generated automatically when:

+- The Trust Agent starts (via service stop/start operations, including pod starts on Kubernetes)
+- The Trust Agent host is rebooted
+- The HVS detects that the existing report is nearing its expiration
+- If the Workload Confidentiality feature is used, new reports are generated with every key request

 ### Sample Call – Generating a New Attestation Report